wagtail/wagtail/docs/topics/pages.md

 ### Page URLs {#page_urls}

 The most common method of retrieving page URLs is by using the `{% pageurl %}` template tag.
 Since it\'s called from a template, `pageurl` automatically includes the optimizations mentioned below.
-For more information, see `pageurl_tag`{.interpreted-text role="ref"}.
+For more information, see [ADD TITLE HERE](pageurl_tag).

 Page models also include several low-level methods for overriding or accessing page URLs.